Abbie Sampson, Director of External Affairs, Energy UK

 Laurian Hubbard, Brexit Campaign Lead, Cabinet Office

 Laurian is a CIPR Fellow and award-winning Chartered PR Practitioner.
-With over fifteen years’ experience in PR, communications and marketing she is currently seconded to the Cabinet Office as a Brexit Campaign Lead.
+With over fifteen years’ experience in PR, communications and marketing she is currently working as the Strategic Communications Lead for Citizens and Nations on the UK Transition Campaign in the Cabinet Office.
 Previous roles have included working in the public sector in Australia, Welsh Government and the Chambers of Commerce.
-Laurian is the Founder and Co-President of Women in PR Cymru, a CIPR Council member; and committee member of CIPR Cymru and GCS Wales and South West.
-She has also been Head Judge for CIPR Cymru Pride Awards for the last three years.
+Laurian is the Founder and Co-President of Women in PR Cymru, International Board member of Global Women in PR, a CIPR Council member; and committee member of CIPR Cymru.
+She is also a CIPR Chartered Assessor and has been Head Judge for CIPR Cymru Pride Awards for the last three years.

 Matthew Painter, Managing Director, Ipsos Corporate Reputation

 Matt Painter is Managing Director of Ipsos Corporate Reputation.
 He leads a team of 45 people, based in London.
 Previously Head of Research at Echo Research Ltd and Ebiquity plc, Matt has specialised in reputation and corporate communications for more than 15 years.
 He has worked with some of the world’s most admired businesses including Rolls-Royce plc, Shell, Roche, Sony, Telenor Group, Diageo, Rio Tinto, Microsoft and Reckitt Benckiser, as well as national governments, NGOs and media outlets.
 Matt is a regular speaker and author on corporate reputation issues and trends.